aromalanil/useCustomHooks/README.md

 Basic steps:
 1. [Open an issue](https://github.com/aromalanil/useCustomHooks/issues/new/choose) explaining the changes.
-2. Fork this repo.
 2. Work on the issue after you get assigned.
+3. Fork this repo.
+4. Install the dependencies using `npm install`.
+5. Make the changes.
+6. Check for linting errors using `npm run lint`.
-3. [Open PR](https://github.com/aromalanil/useCustomHooks/compare) when the feature/fix is ready.
+7. [Open PR](https://github.com/aromalanil/useCustomHooks/compare) when the feature/fix is ready.
-4. The collaborators will review your PR and if approved will merge to the master.
+8. The collaborators will review your PR and if approved will merge to the master.

 </br>